KIT-MRT/iv2022-workshop/index.md

 - **Masayoshi Tomizuka**, University of California at Berkeley
 - **Arnaud de La Fortelle**, MINES ParisTech
 - **Christoph Stiller**, Karlsruhe Institute of Technology (KIT)

+Please get in touch with the organizers in case you have any further questions.

 ## Past Editions